WBHankins93/deployment-patterns/README.md

 Welcome to your comprehensive guide on **deployment patterns** — designed to teach, reinforce, and showcase best practices in production deployments for SREs and DevOps engineers.

-This repository provides detailed implementations, real-world examples, and practical tools for five foundational deployment strategies.
+This repository provides detailed implementations, real-world examples, and practical tools for seven foundational deployment strategies.

 ## 📑 Table of Contents